Deep Neural Newsvendor: Introduction

 Finally, using a unique dataset from our collaborated food supermarket in China, we conduct a case study to assess the practical performance of the DNN method and compare it with several typical data-driven approaches in the literature.
 To address the possible concern that the DNN method may require massive data to produce a satisfactory result, we first apply it to a subset of the full dataset where the sample size is relatively small and the number of feature variables is also moderate.
-We then evaluate DNN's performance on the complete dataset.
+We then evaluate the DNN method's performance on the complete dataset.
 Both sets of experiments yield consistent results, demonstrating that the DNN method outperforms other alternatives across a wide range of critical levels $\rho$ (defined in \eqref{newsvendor_quantile}).
-For instance, when $\rho=0.65$, the best alternative (kernel optimization) still incurs a newsvendor loss that is 19.7\% greater than the DNN method.
-Furthermore, thanks to the standard and well-established computational modules, such as \emph{Adam} \citep{kingma2014adam}, the training and execution processes of DNNs can be completed within a few tens of seconds.
+For instance, when $\rho=0.65$, the best alternative (kernel optimization) still incurs a newsvendor loss that is 11.94\% greater than the DNN method.
+Furthermore, thanks to the well-established computational modules, such as \emph{Adam} \citep{kingma2014adam}, the training and execution processes of DNNs are convenient.

-This paper is organized as follows.
-We review the related literature in Section \ref{sec:literature}.
-Section \ref{sec:problem_formulation} introduces the data-driven newsvendor model and the DNN method.
-In Section \ref{sec:theoretical_guarantees}, we provide non-asymptotic theoretical guarantees to justify the application of the DNN method to our problem.
-Section \ref{sec:misspecified_models} employs two examples to explicitly characterize the decision bias and the resulting economic loss incurred by two standard data-driven models when they are indeed misspecified.
-Section \ref{sec:extensions} explores two extensions by considering dependent data and dimension reduction.
-In Section \ref{sec:case_study}, a case study based on the real data is conducted.
-Section \ref{sec:conclusion} concludes the paper.
-All proofs and supplementary materials are relegated to the online appendix.